Acute kidney failure

 How is acute kidney failure treated?

-In certain cases, diuretics may be used if it is necessary to increase the rate of diuresis, or in some cases, start by replacing kidney function through the use of dialysis techniques.
+In certain cases, diuretics may be used to increase urine output, or it may be necessary to replace kidney function using dialysis techniques.

 Where do we treat it?